Starting Your Tesla Model S or Model X

 Like the unlock process, it will take several seconds for the car to recognize the fob.
 Once it does, the “Key not Inside” message will disappear.

-There are three basic locations to try, as shown in the image.
+There are three basic locations to try, as shown in the image (you might just as well skip to the last one).
 The first, top to bottom, is to simply drop the key fob into the cup holder.
-If this fails, hold the key fob against the front of the console, as we are doing in the image.
+If this fails, hold the key fob against the front of the console, as we are doing in the image (second).
 There are several places that can be tried in this case alone.

 The third is to place the fob below the twelve volt outlet near the bottom of the console, as shown by the third arrow.